thomlom/blog/content/blog/reverse-engineering-airbnb-internationalization-library/index.md

 }
 ```

-This `tokenRegex` is then passed to `transformPhrase` which is assigned to `interpolationRegex` if it holds a value:
+This `tokenRegex` is then passed to `transformPhrase` when you call `t` on a key.
+It is assigned to `interpolationRegex` if it holds a value:

 ```js
 function transformPhrase(phrase, substitutions, locale, tokenRegex) {